The Convention on Cluster Munitions is an international treaty of more than 100 states

 Adopted on 30 May 2008, signed on 3 December 2008 and entered into force on 1 August 2010

-The Twelfth Meeting of States Parties (12MSP) will be held from 10 to 13 September 2024.
+The Twelfth Meeting of States Parties (12MSP) was held from 10 to 13 September 2024

 Read the full statement here.